ggioko/dreams-backend/README.md

 Develop a series of questions to ask these target users to understand what *problems* they might have with teamwork-driven communication tools that are currently unsolved by **Dreams**.
 Give these questions to your target users and record their answers.

-Once you have done this, think about how you would solve the following problem and write down a brief description of a proposed solution.

 #### [Requirements] Analysis & Specification - Use Cases

 Once you've elicited this information, it's time to consolidate it.